habimana-jado/madrashotel/README.md

 # madrashotel

-A hotel website, designed using hmtl, css and javascript
+A hotel website, designed using html, css and javascript